L-Soft international, Inc.

-1. CPU Architecture: LISTSERV will currently run under Windows on Intel architectures only.
+1. CPU Architecture: LISTSERV runs under 64-bit Windows on 64-bit Intel architectures only.

 2. Multiple Processors: While LISTSERV itself will not use multiple processors (LISTSERV is a single-threaded application), overall machine performance may be enhanced by use of multiple processors if other applications running simultaneously on the machine can take advantage of them.

-3. Memory: L-Soft recommends that a Windows LISTSERV machine start out with a minimum of 512M, as this will minimize paging and can lead to a marked improvement in performance, particularly if the web archive/administration interface (see below) is implemented.
-In particular, LISTSERV servers running with the High Performance Option (HPO) require more memory than non-HPO servers and should therefore start out with at least 1GB.
+3. Memory: L-Soft recommends that a dedicated Windows LISTSERV machine start out with a minimum of 4GB, as this will minimize paging and can lead to a marked improvement in performance, particularly if the web archive/administration interface (see below) is implemented.

 4. Disk Space Needed: LISTSERV itself takes up very little space (perhaps 4MB total for all of its default system files).
 When planning a LISTSERV system you need to take into account how large your lists will be (100 bytes per subscriber entry in a given list) and how much space you will need for discussion list archives, which have the potential to grow quite large depending on your traffic and number of lists.
 For most small systems, a 4GB or larger drive is probably sufficient for some time.
 Larger systems will naturally require larger disks.

-5. Disk Architecture: LISTSERV will run perfectly well for most sites on inexpensive EIDE disks of the modern sort (ATA-33 or ATA-66).
-If performance is an issue, it will be greatly enhanced by the use of fast SCSI disks in a RAID array with write-back caching and a write-back battery back-up.
+5. Disk Architecture: LISTSERV will run perfectly well for most sites on inexpensive SATA disks of the modern sort.
+If performance is an issue, it will be greatly enhanced by the use of fast SAS disks in a RAID array with write-back caching and a write-back battery back-up.
 Write-through caching is not recommended.
 Usually it is best to divide a RAID array into at least two partitions: A boot partition of 3GB (effective 1.5GB) RAID 0+1, and a data partition making up the rest of the available disk space at RAID 5.
 If it is not feasible to divide the array in this manner, RAID 0+1 for the entire array is suggested.
 (The boot partition can be larger if desired -- particularly as very large disks are much more economical than in the past -- but we would still recommend that it be configured RAID 0+1).